Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Knowledge Augmentation: Grounding LLMs in External Evidence

 RAG-style and graph-based retrieval answer complementary needs in LLM-assisted scientific ideation.
 As shown in Scenario~\ref{scenario:rag_comparison}\footnote{To aid intuition, we also include \textit{scenario boxes} throughout this survey.
 These illustrative examples are \textbf{synthetic}—not actual system outputs—but are designed to clarify how different methods might operate in practice.
 By grounding abstract mechanisms in concrete cases, the boxes highlight contrasts between approaches and help readers better visualize potential reasoning and generative steps, without implying empirical results.}, Similarity-driven RAG gives fast, relevant context — it pulls the nearest prior work and facts so the model can be accurate and up-to-date.
 Relational retrieval, by contrast, exposes structure and cross-domain paths that are invisible to nearest-neighbour search, enabling multi-hop, meta-level, and multidisciplinary leaps.

+Empirical evidence from GoAI study— which explicitly organizes and traverses ideas using a structured graph— \citep{gao2025goai} shows that GoAI achieves higher Elo-based novelty scores (3.83) and the highest overall average score (3.39) compared to less structured baselines, such as Chain-of-Ideas\citep{li2024chain} (3.21 novelty, 3.27 average) and vanilla LLM prompting (2.44 novelty, 2.70 average).
+These results indicate that relational structuring of ideas does more than improve relevance or clarity: it supports combinatorial creativity by enabling non-trivial recombination across ideas, while maintaining feasibility and effectiveness \ref{tab:novelty-valueness}.

 Despite these advances, heavy reliance on retrieved content can bias ideas toward well-represented clusters, reinforcing conservative or incremental thinking rather than encouraging novelty.
 Empirical studies confirm these tendencies: higher retrieval quality often reduces output diversity as models \textbf{overfit} to retrieved passages \citep{lee2024inferencescaling}; decoding strategies overweight context at the expense of parametric reasoning \citep{wang2025corag}; and when external evidence conflicts with internal knowledge, LLMs exhibit confirmation bias rather than creative divergence \citep{lee2025yourai}.
-Since outputs are constrained by the scope and diversity of the augmented knowledge and models often default to simply stitching together retrieved fragments, knowledge augmentation largely supports \textit{combinatorial creativity} and it struggles to foster \textit{exploratory} or \textit{transformational} creativity.

-Addressing these limitations will require hybrid strategies that balance grounding with exploration, incorporate richer modalities, and explicitly encourage divergence—directions we revisit in subsequent sections on prompt-based creativity and inference-time scaling.
+Addressing these limitations may require hybrid strategies that balance grounding with exploration, incorporate richer modalities, and explicitly encourage divergence—directions we revisit in subsequent sections on prompt-based creativity and inference-time scaling.